- Published on

 Note: do NOT use the

-argument as this will keep your task running indefinitely, preventing it to reachReady
+-noexitargument as this will keep your task running indefinitely, preventing it to reachReadystate after completion.

 Conditions tab